arosenfeld/immunedb/docs/pipeline.rst

 Data Preparation
 ----------------
-Before running the AIRRDB pipeline, the input sequence data must be properly structured.
+Before running the ImmuneDB pipeline, the input sequence data must be properly structured.
 Sequences must be separated into one file per sample.
 That is, sequences in the same file must be from the sequencing run or, conversely, that sequences in different files could not have originated from the same cell.
-This is required for AIRRDB to properly count the number of unique sequences.
+This is required for ImmuneDB to properly count the number of unique sequences.

 For example, a directory of FASTA files may look like this: